ChrstphrHll/npc_gen/students/Aryana Velethuil.md

 year: 4
 guild: Elkenval
 partyID: 32
+tags:
+- Kenku
+- Wizard
+- Diplomacy
+- 4th
+- Elkenval
 ---
 # Aryana Velethuil
 ---
 ### Description
 - 4th year Kenku Wizard in Elkenval
-- speckled, Pale Gray eyes, and Red skin
+- speckled, Pale Brown eyes, and Red skin
 - Is Clear-headed and Fawning, and has Fun as their ideal

 ### Organizations